-Choice of subjects is one of the most important decisions a student makes in high school.
-The elective subjects especially should be chosen to fit abilities, interests and future plans.
-Before completing a final course selection worksheet, students will have an opportunity to discuss next year's program with parents, teachers and counselors.
-The course selection worksheet must be reviewed by the school counselor.
-Students enter final selections into the online Infinite Campus system.
+The selection of a course schedule is a very important process for all students.
+The choice of core classes and elective options can be chosen to fit abilities, interests and future plans.
+Before completing a final course selection worksheet, students will have an opportunity to discuss next year's potential program with parents, teachers and school counselors.
+The school counselor must review the course selection worksheet before it is submitted and courses are entered into the online Infinite Campus system.